-Robert is frequently invited to speak on defense litigation, Medicaid and Medicare reimbursement, and workers compensation topics.
-He is also an instructor at Hinshaw University, the firm's nationwide attorney training and education program, where he teaches the Negotiation and Settlement Release Workshops.
+Robert is frequently invited to speak on defense litigation, Medicaid and Medicare reimbursement, and workers' compensation topics.
+He has instructed at Hinshaw University, the firm's nationwide attorney training and education program, on taking and defending depositions, negotiations, and settlement releases.

 His recent presentations include:

 - Co-Presenter, "Analyze the Pre-Settlement Conditional Payment Resolution Process," 6th Annual RISE Medicare Secondary Payer Conditional Payment Forum, Virtual Event, July 27, 2021